brandonmartinez/afd-appservices-postgres-redis-sample/README.md

 subdeployments to help with debugging).
 Note that each deployment will be timestamped to help track down any potential issues.

+> **Notes:** there may be instances where sub-deployments fail, specifically
+> identity assignments on Postgres.
+Re-running the deployment _should_ resolve
+> those issues.

 ### Connecting Domain to Sample

 Once a deployment is successful, one last step needs to be done to access the